microsoft/PlanetaryComputerDataCatalog/docs/README.md

 ## Understanding the documentation system

 1. Source files for the documentation are .md and .ipynb files stored in the `/docs` directory
+1. Notebook files for the docs site are developed in the [PlanetaryComputerExamples](https://github.com/microsoft/PlanetaryComputerExamples) repository.
+These can be configured to be downloaded from GitHub prior to being built into the docs site.
-2. The `/build_docs` script uses `sphinx` to generate JSON documents containing the converted HTML docs
+1. The `/build_docs` script uses `sphinx` to generate JSON documents containing the converted HTML docs
-3. The script copies the JSON documents to this `/src/docs` directory
+1. The script copies the JSON documents to this `/src/docs` directory
-4. When the application in built, all `*.json` files are imported via Webpack
+1. When the application in built, all `*.json` files are imported via Webpack
-5. The JSON/HTML is rendered within the application, and any `reference internal` links are handled by React Router
+1. The JSON/HTML is rendered within the application, and any `reference internal` links are handled by React Router

 ## Adding documentation